 arbitrary activations.
 Like the tennis player's anticipation of the opponent's serve, the brain’s dynamic balance ensures its ability for a rapid, targeted response.
 For example, changes in inhibitory neurons increase frequencies and

-information exchange with the environment via the sensory system.
+their energetic needs.
+The brain partakes in information exchange with the environment via the sensory system.

 Read the whole article in the Journal of Neuroscience &